 QRO-ing with very low power - PA1B

 By operating in such a way, I have great fun with very low power and at the same time, I develop my operating skills.
 Sometimes I start with a power that is probably to low, because in a contest I can not make a second QSO with the same station, with a lower power.
-When I change band, while the propagation is very good, I first look on this band for very strong stations.
+After I change band, while the propagation is very good, I first look on this band for very strong stations.

 Listening trough the attenuator